shaneholloman/uvi/memory-bank/progress.md

 - ✅ Automatic prefill of user information implemented (FIXED)
 - No check for required tools (gh CLI, uv CLI)
-- No option to add pylint in prompt arguments
+- ~No option to add pylint in prompt arguments~ (Not needed - migrated to Ruff with Pylint-equivalent rules)
 - No python_version selection option
-- Pylint issues in info/ directory
+- Linting issues in info/ directory (using Ruff)
 - Documentation-deploy function in Makefile needs improvement
 - No .env file handling